-Reaching Tetamanu Village in the south of Fakarava was quite an adventure.
+Reaching Tetamanu Village in the south of Fakarava was quite an adventure that took almost 2 hours.
 After 1h10 of flying and 15 minutes to get my scuba diving bag back, a minibus picked us up with other guests at the Airport.
-We drived for 30 minutes, picking additional guests on the way until we reached a tiny pier at the end of the road.
+We drove for 30 minutes, picking additional guests on the way until we reached a tiny pier at the end of the road.
 A small speed boat was waiting for us.
 At this point, after a few complications to get the engine running, I still had no idea it would take 70 minutes to reach Tetamanu Island, half of it being quite bumpy.
 But when I finally arrived, right before sunset, none of it really mattered anymore…

 Accomodation in the North of Fakarava

 In the north of Fakarava, most guesthouses were already fully booked at the time of my booking (3 months in advance), so I stayed in a new lodge by the outer reef of the atoll.
 Teariki Lodge was beautiful with its wild nature and waves crashing in the background, but without any staff around I felt a bit isolated when there was a technical light issue in the bungalow or no breakfast came the next morning.